rolancon/confetti/README.md

 An empty pair can only be denoted in the context of an empty map where 'the pair is empty': **.**.

 An  empty table is the same as an empty quad.
-Empty records, squads and hypers, since they are also sets, are also denoted as an empty set: **/**.
+Empty records, squads and hyperbases, since they are also sets, are also denoted as an empty set: **/**.

 ### Type tags